ETF Guides Last Fact-Checked: 28 April 2026 · 6 min read

 The deemed disposal angle

-For Irish investors, the two-fund approach has one meaningful administrative cost: you have two 8-year deemed disposal clocks per purchase date instead of one.
-Each year you invest, you're adding two separate tax tracking obligations.
+For Irish investors, the two-fund approach has one meaningful administrative cost: two 8-year deemed disposal clocks per purchase date instead of one.
+Each year you invest, you're adding two separate tax-tracking obligations.

 Which should you choose?